-The Arc’teryx Atom LT has synthetic fill, so it won’t rival down fill in terms of warmth or packability.
+The Arc’teryx Atom LT Hoody has synthetic fill, so it won’t rival down fill in terms of warmth or packability.
 Having said that, this jacket makes a really nice fall and spring outer layer and also works great as a midlayer in cold conditions.
 It’s filled with 60-gram (g) Coreloft insulation (note: the latest version uses 60g Coreloft Compact) everywhere but the side panels, which are a stretchy midweight fleece.
 This puts it on par in terms of warmth with other leading synthetics like the Patagonia Nano-Air and The North Face Ventrix.
-In addition, the taffeta outer lining does a nice job cutting wind, and the tall collar, adjustable hem, and fantastic hood (more on this below) help when you need to hunker down in cold temps.
+In addition, the Tyono outer lining does a nice job cutting wind, and the tall collar, adjustable hem, and fantastic hood (more on this below) help when you need to hunker down in cold temps.

 From our experiences with the new Atom as well as prior generations of the jacket, we are comfortable wearing the Atom LT down to about 40 degrees Fahrenheit without much in the way of layering.
 It certainly can go lower with a warm baselayer underneath or if you’re on the move—it was an ideal outer layer on a recent hike with temperatures hovering in the high 20s Fahrenheit.
 But for static use, when temperatures drop down toward freezing, we’re switching to a down jacket or adding a baselayer or shell.
 For a similar design with more warmth, Arc’teryx also makes the Atom AR, which has essentially the same design but with a more substantial 120g Coreloft around the body and slightly less in the underarms (80g) and hood (60g).